support@mavrtr.com

 Getting Started

-A transparent look at the 5-stage pipeline that turns a store URL into a research report.
+A transparent look at the multi-stage pipeline that turns a store URL into a strategy brief.

-When you click Run Research, the Mavrtr engine kicks off a 5-stage async pipeline.
+When you hit Run Intelligence, the Mavrtr pipeline kicks off an async multi-stage run.
 Each stage runs sequentially — the output of one feeds the next.

-The engine fetches the store's public Shopify product catalogue using the storefront API.
-It pulls product titles, types, descriptions, prices, and handles — enough to understand what the brand sells and where your focus product sits.
+The pipeline pulls the store's public Shopify product catalog using the storefront API.
+Product titles, types, descriptions, prices, and handles — enough to understand what the brand sells and where your focus product sits.

-If the store is not on Shopify, this stage fails and the report cannot proceed.
+If the store isn't on Shopify, this stage fails and the brief can't proceed.

 This is the heaviest stage.
-A specialised research agent is given either a product brief or a brand brief (depending on your research mode) and instructed to hunt primary sources in this order:
+A specialised research agent is handed either a product brief or a brand brief (depending on your research mode) and instructed to read primary sources in this order:

 1. The brand's own reviews (Trustpilot, on-page reviews, Yotpo, ProductReview)